Javascript is not enabled.

 Getty Images

-Daylight saving time throws your body’s internal clock out of whack, which can negatively affect your health in ways you don’t realize, says Jocelyn Cheng, M.D., a neurologist, sleep medicine specialist and vice chair of the Public Safety Committee for the American Academy of Sleep Medicine.
+Daylight saving time throws your body’s internal clock out of whack, says Jocelyn Cheng, M.D., a neurologist and sleep medicine specialist who is the vice chair of the Public Safety Committee for the American Academy of Sleep Medicine.

 “Light is the most powerful regulator of our circadian rhythm.
 When we change the light exposure we get in the morning and at night, it throws that off,” Cheng says.
 “There are adverse health consequences and real-life consequences as a result of that.”